 - The Clerk of the Board of Supervisors provides administrative support for the Assessment Appeals process and oversees the filing, review, processing and scheduling of appeals before the Assessment Appeals Boards and Hearing Officers.
 The Appeals Board members, Hearing Officers and Clerk of the Board are neutral parties that operate independently of the Assessor’s Office.

 - All questions regarding property valuation must be directed to the Assessor’s Office.
 The Clerk of the Board cannot provide any information about comparable properties or how property is assessed.

-The County of San Bernardino requires that a $45.00 non-refundable administrative processing fee accompany EACH Application for Changed Assessment (assessment appeal) filed.
+The County of San Bernardino requires that a $45.00 non-refundable administrative processing fee accompany EACH Assessment Appeal Application (application) filed.
 Applications filed without the fee attached will not be processed.

 If you are receiving public assistance and/or do not have enough income to pay for your household’s basic needs and cannot afford the processing fee, a “Confidential Request for Waiver of Assessment Appeal Administrative Processing Fee” form is posted in the General Information section below to enable you to request waiver of the fee.
-If requesting a waiver of the processing fee, the waiver request form must accompany your Application for Changed Assessment (assessment appeal) in lieu of the processing fee.
+If requesting a waiver of the processing fee, the waiver request form must accompany your application in lieu of the processing fee.